The curvature of almost Robinson manifolds: Classifications of curvature tensors

 \begin{nota} The even-dimensional and odd-dimensional cases differ only by the existence of additional irreducible $\simalg(m-1,\C)$-modules in the latter.
-The distinction between these two cases will be made by the appropriate value of $\epsilon$ and the use of gray fonts and dotted arrows in the $\simalg(m-1,\C)$-invariant graphs. \end{nota} \begin{rem} Unlike in the $\simalg(n-2)$ case, one does not need to distinguish between the cases $n=6$ and $n\neq6$ -- see appendix \ref{sec-low-dim}. \end{rem}
+The distinction between these two cases will be made by the appropriate value of $\epsilon$ and the use of gray fonts and dotted arrows in the $\simalg(m-1,\C)$-invariant graphs. \end{nota}